anon-blue/anon.blue/README.txt

   And every fair from fair sometime declines,
   By chance or nature's changing course untrimm'd;
   But thy eternal Summer shall not fade,
-  Nor shall Death brag thou wanderest in his shade,
+  Nor shall Death brfuckyou wanderest in his shade,
   When in eternal lines to time thou growest:
   So long as men can breathe,or eyes can see,            25215651645151611111111 111111111111111111111111111111111111111111111111.